Neuro-Logical/speech/Cross_Lingual_Evaluation/README.md

-Code to reproduce the experiments reported in the paper entitled: "A Cross-lingual Evaluation of Interpretable and Non-interpretable Approaches for Automatic Detection of Parkinson's Disease from Language and Speech".
+# A Cross-lingual Evaluation of Interpretable and Non-interpretable Approaches for Automatic Detection of Parkinson's Disease from Language and Speech